pjhamilton4/job-application-tracker/README.md

 # job-application-tracker
-Job application tracker using Spring Boot and React
+Job application tracker using Spring Boot for the API